 - Minimum GPA of 3.0 in all undergraduate studies

-- One additional course in mathematics (discrete mathematics, differential equations, or linear algebra)
+- At least a year of calculus and one additional course in mathematics (discrete mathematics, differential equations, or linear algebra)

-- One course in Java or C++ programming
+- Courses in Java or C++ programming and data structures

 Applicants seeking admission into a master’s program in cybersecurity may be required to submit GRE/GMAT scores if their cumulative GPA in undergraduate studies is lower than a 3.0.